Kit Carson: Early life (1809–1829)

 Christopher Houston Carson was born on December 24, 1809, near Richmond, Madison County, Kentucky.
 His parents were Lindsay Carson and his second wife, Rebecca Robinson.
 Lindsay had five children by his first wife, Lucy Bradley, and ten more children by Rebecca.
 Lindsay Carson had a Scots-Irish Presbyterian background.
-He was a farmer, a cabin builder, and a veteran of the Mexican–American War, American Indian Wars, and American Civil War.
+He was a farmer, a cabin builder, and a veteran of the American Indian Wars, and American Civil War.
 He fought Natives on the American frontier and lost two fingers on his left hand in a battle with the Fox and Sauk Indians.

 The Carson family moved to Boone's Lick, Howard County, Missouri, when Kit was about a year old.
 The family settled on a tract of land owned by the sons of Daniel Boone, who had purchased the land from the Spanish.
 The Boone and Carson families became good friends and worked and socialized together and intermarried.
 Lindsay's oldest son, William, married Boone's grand-niece, Millie Boone, in 1810.
 Their daughter Adaline became Kit's favorite playmate.

 Missouri was then the frontier of American westward expansionism; cabins were "forted" with tall stockade fences to defend against Native attacks.
 As men worked in the fields, sentries were posted with weapons to protect the farmers.
 Carson wrote in his Memoirs, "For two or three years after our arrival, we had to remain forted and it was necessary to have men stationed at the extremities of the fields for the protection of those that were laboring."

 In 1818, Lindsay Carson died instantly when a tree limb fell on him while he was clearing a field.
 Kit was about eight years old.
 Despite being penniless, his mother took care of her children alone for four years.
 She then married Joseph Martin, a widower with several children.
 Kit was a young teenager and did not get along with his stepfather.
 The decision was made to apprentice him to David Workman, a saddler in Franklin, Missouri.
 Kit wrote in his Memoirs that Workman was "a good man, and I often recall the kind treatment I received".

 Franklin was situated at the eastern end of the Santa Fe Trail, which had opened two years earlier.
 Many of the customers at the saddle shop were trappers and traders from whom Carson heard stirring tales of the West.
 Carson found work in the saddlery not to his taste: he once stated that "the business did not suit me, and I concluded to leave."